 However, class D amplifiers are catching up quickly to the audio quality produced by A/B class amplifiers.
-They have the benefit of fitting into a much smaller chassis, making them far more compact and giving them the ability to be stowed away conveniently under the seat.
+They benefit from fitting into a much smaller chassis, making them far more compact and allowing them to be stowed away conveniently under the seat.
 They are also almost 90% efficient in some models, resulting in less heat than A/B amps.

 The one drawback of class D amps is the noise.
 Because of how they function, when the gain is up, there is a noticeable hiss from the speakers.
 A higher-quality class D will produce less of this signal noise, but it will cost you.

 How much power you need is subjective.
 For the average user who is not relying on massive bass output with sub-woofers, a 50-watt RMS rating will give you volume and clarity.
 Although bridging channels for a higher power output is possible, it will leave you with fewer speaker options.

-However, for more dedicated audiophiles, 50watts probably won’t do it.
-If you want to connect an additional sub-woofer, going with 75 watts or more will be safer to go for 75 watts or above.
-This will mitigate the problem of overdriven and distorted speakers and give you plenty of extra power for bass response and additional tweeters.
+However, for more dedicated audiophiles, 50 watts probably won’t do it.
+If you want to connect an additional sub-woofer, going with 75 watts or more will be safer.
+This will mitigate the problem of overdriven and distorted speakers and give you plenty of extra power for the bass response and additional tweeters.

 It’s a good idea to go for a well-known brand name to ensure quality and prevent overheating issues.
 A high-quality MOSFET (metal-oxide-semiconductor field-effect transistor) is designed to handle high power levels, giving you high efficiency at low voltage.
-Choosing an amplifier with a MOSFET installed will help both your power efficiency and audio quality.
+Choosing an amplifier with a MOSFET installed will help your power efficiency and audio quality.

-Overall, the Alpine MRV-F300 is our best 4 channel amp for quality, power output, and affordability.
+Overall, the Alpine MRV-F300 is the best 4-channel amp for quality, power output, and affordability.
 Its class D designation makes it compact and efficient and provides high-quality audio fidelity.